IGIfeanyichukwu/cpbarjs/README.md

 ## Contributing

-Cpbar.js is built with vanillaJS and its documentation site is built with tailwindCSS.
+Cpbar.js is built with vanillaJS

 Clone the repository